CodePushGo/website/src/content/blog/en/testing-capacitor-ota-updates.md

 | **Analytics Dashboard** | Live tracking of update performance |
 | **Security Features** | Ensures updates are encrypted |

-These features simplify and enhance testing workflows, which are further optimized by the Capgo CLI.
+These features simplify and enhance testing workflows, which are further optimized by the CodePushGo CLI.

-### Testing with Capgo
+### Testing with CodePushGo

-Using the Capgo CLI, developers can automate build and deployment tasks, making testing more efficient.
+Using the CodePushGo CLI, developers can automate build and deployment tasks, making testing more efficient.
 The platform's channel system allows for precise control during testing phases:

 -   **Beta Testing Setup**
     Developers can create separate environments for development, staging, and production, enabling structured and controlled testing phases.